 Lisa Cirincione, J.D.

-Lisa Cirincione has over 19 years of federal and local grantwriting experience and has raised over $146 million in successful grant awards for JVA’s clients.
-She uses her training as a lawyer to help clients develop proposals that help funders understand the strategic reasons why they should win a given grant.
+Lisa Cirincione has over 20 years of federal and local grantwriting experience and has raised over $168 million in successful grant awards for JVA’s clients.
+She uses her training as a lawyer to help clients develop proposals that help funders understand the strategic reasons why they should fully fund that grant.
 Her attention to detail and exceptional writing ability help distill clients’ ideas into compelling proposals.
-Lisa also consults with clients to help them develop a competitive “theory of the grant” and provides feedback on proposals they write.
+In addition to writing proposals, Lisa is a skilled trainer and teaches JVA’s Write a Grant in a Day training.

 Examples of Lisa’s recent successful grants include the following: